JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 \end{equation}
 $$

 where $f_M$ is the modulation frequency in Hz and $I$ is the modulation index.
-Here, the bandwidth means a frequency range in Hz that encompasses not all but the most significant partials.
+Here, the bandwidth means a frequency range in Hz that encompasses the most significant partials (but not all of the partials).

 Let’s look at some examples using $f_C = 1000 \text{ Hz}$ and $f_M = 200 \text{ Hz}.$